lgh06/web-page-monitor/README.md

 `web` is the website, for end users to use. created by Next.js.
 Connected to MongoDB. **NO CONNECT** socketio for now.
 `pptr` is the puppeteer, connect socket.io.
 `socketio` is the data communication center.
 Connected with pptr and worker-scheduler.
-`worker-scheduler` need to connect to MongoDB
+`worker-scheduler` connect to MongoDB and socket.io
 `esm-loader` NodeJS import(esm).then(..) from user defined js ( http URL ) .